polowiper/DokkanWTBot/README.md

 ## Usage
 To use Ludicolo you will need to update the `BOT_TOKEN` and the `API_TOKEN` in the `config.py` file.

 (Note: The api used is from [T6](https://x.com/ThievingSix) so you don't have access to it.
-If you want to run this bot yourself, please refer to:
-- The old version of the bot [93ed7cb](https://github.com/polowiper/DokkanWTBot/tree/93ed7cb861b597861e4e5a84bafe06bd6dae0540).
-- The [dokkan-bot](https://github.com/polowiper/dokkan-bot-adapted) to fetch the data out of the game yourself.
+If you want to run this bot yourself, please refer to the [dokkan-bot](https://github.com/polowiper/dokkan-bot-adapted) to fetch the data out of the game yourself.

-Once everything is setup you will need to run 2 processes.
+If you have access to this api simply do
 ```bash
 python fetch_and_save.py
 ```
+Otherwise just use the dokkan-bot and use its `fetch.py`

+Once everything is setup you will need to run.
 ```bash
 python main.py
 ```

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first